Topics in this article

 As investment in AI grows, it becomes a fundamental part of organizational technology and helps to identify exposures and manage vulnerabilities throughout business functions and processes.

-So, to unlock the full potential of AI for protection, we first have to understand the multifaceted risks and benefits of AI-driven security.
+To unlock the full potential of AI for protection, we have to understand the multifaceted risks and benefits of AI-driven security.

 Threat hunting and improved threat detection